 -

-Application is to modify a window opening and replace windows.
+Application to replace windows.

 -